Current criteria for the Corporate Equality Index

 Employers will have 25 points deducted from their score for a large-scale official or public anti-LGBTQ blemish on their recent records.
 Scores on this criterion are based on information that has come to HRC’s attention related to topics including but not limited to: undue influence by a significant shareholder calculated to undermine a business’s employment policies or practices related to its LGBTQ employees; directing corporate charitable contributions to organizations whose primary mission includes advocacy against LGBTQ equality; opposing shareholder resolutions reasonably aimed at encouraging the adoption of inclusive workplace policies; revoking inclusive LGBTQ policies or practices; or engaging in proven practices that are contrary to the business’s written LGBTQ employment policies.

-Click here for more information and to view the 2019 Criteria Updates & Toolkit for Success
+Click here to view the CEI Criteria and the CEI Toolkit for Success Webinars.